 - The Group prepares its cash flow forecast based on the most recent financial budget approved by management with projected revenue growth rate.
-Average monthly revenue per user is expected to grow at 4% per year. - Terminal growth rate is assumed at 4% and is based on industry growth rate and projected growth of Indian economy. - The EBIDTA margin is expected to be at the same level through out the projected period. - The free cash flow arrived at were discounted to present value using weighted average cost of capital (WACC) at the rate 13-13.50% (previous year 12.50-13%).
+Average monthly revenue per user is expected to grow at 2% per year. - Terminal growth rate is assumed at 2% and is based on industry growth rate and projected growth of Indian economy. - The EBIDTA margin is expected to be at the same level through out the projected period. - The free cash flow arrived at were discounted to present value using weighted average cost of capital (WACC) at the rate 14% (previous year 13-13.50%%).
 The sum of the discounted cash flows along with the discounted terminal value is the estimated enterprise value.